-Even though fall may be the most popular time for ghost tours in Boston, this list of the city’s best spooky tours are impressive any time of year!
+Even though Halloween may be the most popular time for ghost tours in Boston, this list of the city’s best spooky tours are impressive any time of year!
 Ghouls, ghosts, and gravestones, oh my!

 Without further ado, here are all of the top ghost tours in Boston that you won’t want to miss out on.